Table of Contents

-Uva Ursi has diuretic properties and has urinary antiseptic properties.
-It is used for treatment of disorders of urinary and genital organs.
+Uva Ursi has diuretic properties, and has urinary antiseptic properties.
+It is used for the treatment of disorders of the urinary, and genital organs.
 It works only when the urine is alkaline so while on treatment one should not use the foods which increases acidity of urine.

 - As a diuretic

 - Kidney stones

 - Recurrent Cystitis (inflammation of the urinary bladder; caused by infection, and accompanied by frequent painful urination)

 - Urinary tonic